 Day 4: Tue 25 May - Mizen Head

-The whole area around Mizen Head offers a superb range of birding habitats and is well worth a day exploring.
+The whole area around Mizen Head offers a superb range of birding habitats and is well worth exploring.
 Driving west, Roaring Water Bay and other sheltered sites at Toormore and Schull can be checked for divers and grebes, perhaps in summer plumage.
 Lissagriffin Lake is the most westerly estuary, and so is often the first stopping point for many birds arriving into south-west Ireland.
 A regular site for Green, Wood and Pectoral Sandpiper, the lake boasts an impressive track record for rarities.
 Gardens, plantations, vegetated gullies and stone walled fields at Mizen Head offer plenty of potential for incoming passerines and we aim to work a variety of habitats for common migrants in the hope of unearthing something special.
-Southerly winds are preferable, and if the wind is from the west, sea-watching would be worthwhile as birds are pushed closer to land.
+Southerly winds are preferable, though if the wind is from the west, sea-watching would be worthwhile as birds are pushed closer to land.
 Chough are abundant, and our guides recently enjoyed the memorable spectacle of over fifty ‘kettling’ into the sky from a house roof here!

 Day 5: Wed 26 May – transfer from Cork to Wexford